aziz158/tomandaziz/README.md

 ## Data
 There were two stages of data collection:
 - **Collecting Random Songs**: In 02_scraiping_random_samp.ipynb, 1000 songs were scraped from random-song.com.
-- **Collecting Spotify Songs**: The songs were passed to the Spotify API, which provided the variables neccessary for an ML model.
+- **Collecting Spotify Songs**: The songs were passed to the Spotify API, which provided the variables necessary for an ML model.

 ## Cleaning
 - **Missing Values**: There were missing values in rand_samp, which were cleaned.
+- **Normalization**: Variables were normalized for the K-means Clustering.
+- **General Cleaning**: General cleaning was necessary to use the scraped data.

 ## Initial Issues
 Originally, as seen in Final.py, 500 songs were scraped from Rolling Stone's Top 500 Songs of All Time list.
-Afterwords, it became clear that the outcome variable of the intended ML model is popularity -- having a dataset solely containing popular songs would make the model less accurate.
+Afterwords, it became clear that the outcome variable of the intended ML algorithm is popularity -- having a dataset solely containing popular songs would make the model less accurate.
 The scraping approach above was adopted instead.